digitalheir/java-probabilistic-earley-parser/README.md

 This library allows you to do these things [efficiently](https://github.com/digitalheir/probabilistic-earley-parser-javascript#runtime-complexity), as long as you can describe the rules as a [Context-free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG).

 The innovation of this library with respect to the many other parsing libraries is that this one allows the production rules in your grammar to have a probability attached to them.
 That is: it parses [Stochastic Context-free Grammars](https://en.wikipedia.org/wiki/Stochastic_context-free_grammar).
 This allows us to make better choices in case of ambiguous sentences: we can order them by probability.
+Furthermore, this parser does not limit token types to strings.

-The parser seems to work correctly and efficiently, but is still < v1.0 because I have not added as much utility functions and tests as I would like.
+The parser seems to work correctly and efficiently, but is still < v1.0 because I still want some extra utility functions and tests.

 For a theoretical grounding of this work, refer to [*Stolcke, An Efficient Probabilistic Context-Free
            Parsing Algorithm that Computes Prefix
            Probabilities*](http://www.aclweb.org/anthology/J95-2002).

-## Motivation
-I made this library because I could not find an existing Java implementation of the Probabilistic Earley Parser.

-I have made a stochastic CYK parser before, but I wanted something more top down that makes it easier to intervene in the parsing process, for instance when an unexpected token is encountered.

-Furthermore, I needed a efficient parser that does not limit token types to strings.

 ## Usage
 You can use this project as a library in your Java application or as a standalone command-line app.